Lucía León

-Lucía Marte de León (/es/; (Note: In Dominican Spanish, Lucía is pronounced /es/, though in Castilian Spanish (the dialect spoken in her country of birth, Spain), it is pronounced /es/.) born 14 August 1997), known as Lucia León, is a professional footballer who plays as a right back for A-League Women club Wellington Phoenix.
+Lucía Marte de León (/es/; (Note: In Dominican Spanish, Lucía is pronounced /es/, though in Castilian Spanish (the dialect spoken in her country of birth, Spain), it is pronounced /es/.) born 14 August 1997), known as Lucia León, is a professional footballer who last played as a right back for A-League Women club Wellington Phoenix.
 Born and raised in Spain to Dominican parents, she plays for the Dominican Republic women's national team.

-León scored Tottenham’s first ever Women's Super League goal against Arsenal in the 2020 North London Derby.
+León scored Tottenham Hotspur's first ever Women's Super League goal against Arsenal in the 2020 North London Derby.

 Club career

 Tottenham Hotspur

+León with Tottenham Hotspur in 2018.

 León joined Tottenham Hotspur in 2013 as a youth.
 During the 2018-19 FA Women's Championship, she played in 17 games, including six starts.

 Speaking in 2020 during an interview regarding footballing culture, León revealed how far Tottenham Women had come as a club since she joined in 2013, expressing how much of a positive impact being able to train as a full-time professional club had made.